owenvoke/mnemonics-php/README.md

 ## Security

-If you discover any security related issues, please email security@pxgamer.xyz instead of using the issue tracker.
+If you discover any security related issues, please email security@voke.dev instead of using the issue tracker.

 ## Credits

-- [pxgamer][link-author]
+- [Owen Voke][link-author]
 - [phpninjas][link-phpninjas]
 - [All Contributors][link-contributors]